-Though the definition of entrepreneurship has remained the same in economic terms, the role of an entrepreneur continues to evolve.
-With the rise of technology and increased access to capital for entrepreneurs of all types, entrepreneurship is becoming the career path of choice.
-As of 2020, there are 582 million entrepreneurs in the world, with 62% of adults agreeing that entrepreneurship is a good career.
-From small businesses to international companies, entrepreneurship is essential to keeping our economy healthy and balanced.
+With the rise of technology and increased access to capital for entrepreneurs of all types, entrepreneurship is becoming the career path of choice for many.
+The role of an entrepreneur continues to evolve and, as of 2020, there were 582 million entrepreneurs around the world, with 62 per cent of people agreeing that entrepreneurship is a good career.
+From small businesses to international companies, entrepreneurship is essential for keeping Canada’s economy healthy and balanced.

-So, what does it mean to be an entrepreneur, and how can you become one?
+So, what does it take to be an entrepreneur, and how can you become one?
 What is the impact of entrepreneurship on society, and why is this role so important?
-We’ve created a comprehensive guide that covers the skills and steps needed to become an entrepreneur.
-We’ve also included testimonials and wise words from successful entrepreneurs to help you better understand the important role of an entrepreneur a bit better.
+We’ve created a comprehensive introduction to entrepreneurship that covers the skills, steps, and basic business resources you’ll need to become an entrepreneur.
+We’ve also included testimonials and business advice from successful entrepreneurs to help you better understand the important role of an entrepreneur.

-The basic definition of entrepreneurship is the act of creating a business to turn a profit.
-However, in our modern age, entrepreneurship has developed to include the act of transforming the world by solving large-scale problems.
-With the advent of the internet, entrepreneurship has the power to create social change through the creation of a service or product that impacts individuals in positive ways and addresses social issues with great ideas.
+The basic definition of entrepreneurship is the act of starting a business with the intention of turning a profit.
+However, in our modern age, the concept of entrepreneurship has expanded to include the act of transforming the world by solving large-scale problems.
+With the advent of the internet, entrepreneurship has the power to create social change through the creation of a service or product that affects individuals in positive ways and addresses social issues with innovative ideas.

 Entrepreneurship is also an opportunity for self-motivated individuals to create their own career path and income, working for themselves to develop goods or services that people want or need.
 It’s a risky approach to making a living, but it can result in amazing rewards and lasting success.